Cosmetics manufacturers: how to quickly grow a lasting brand

-Ideally, using smart manufacturing software will allow you to harness the power of automation and get real-time updates on your inventory.
+Ideally, using ERP manufacturing software will allow you to harness the power of automation and get real-time updates on your inventory.

 That way materials will be committed to separate manufacturing orders so that they don’t overlap.
 Plus, the use of reorder points will let you know exactly when to purchase more materials.

 Gone are the days where the retailer was king.
 Now the middleman is only a hindrance in the way of cosmetics brands getting closer to their customers and increasing profit margins.